The Olympus 40-150mm f/2.8 Pro is Rugged enough to take heavy use.

 As normal the maximum aperture is reduced from F/2.8 to F/4 but neither the constant maximum aperture nor the minimum focusing distance are affected.
 With the teleconverter on, the focal length range becomes 56-210mm (112-420mm full frame equivalent).
 I think that a comparison between the performance of the lens with and without teleconverter on deserves its own space, so I’ll soo write more about it.
 For now all I can tell you is that even with the MC-14 Teleconverter on, the lens performs at its best and the extra reach it’s definitely worth the extra money.

 To conclude, as with all the PRO series lenses, Olympus has pushed the definition of build quality.
 At a price of $1,499 ($1,545 including teleconverter is a real bargain) The Olympus 40-150mm Pro it’s not a cheap lens, but weather sealing, superior build quality and constant f/2.8 aperture throughout the entire focal range make this telephoto lens a marvel of engineering and owners of OM-D cameras will find great value for money.
 While the Olympus M.Zuiko 40-150mm f/2.8 PRO lens could suit the Panasonic GX7, Panasonic owners should consider that this lens works excellently with OM-D systems with in-body stabilisation since it lacks of integrated optical stabilisation.

-Let me know what you think about this lens and if you have questions or notice something incorrect in y review, don’t hesitate to write me in the comments below!
+Let me know what you think about this lens and if you have questions or notice something incorrect in this review, don’t hesitate to write me in the comments section below!